top of page

 Improving your diet does not require drastic measures.
 Small, sustainable changes can have a big impact over time.
 Try these ideas:

-• Swap sugary drinks for water or herbal tea
+• Swap sugary drinks for water or herbal tea.

-• Add a serving of fruit or vegetables to every meal
+• Add a serving of fruit or vegetables to every meal.

-• Choose whole grains instead of refined ones
+• Choose whole grains instead of refined ones.

 Cooking at home more often lets you control ingredients and portion sizes.
 Experiment with new recipes to keep meals interesting and enjoyable.